Meet The Team

 Maura Kizito

-Development Director
+Operations Director

 Bernard Nyakiba

-Prorgram Supervisor - Connect Piere County
+Program Supervisor - Connect Pierce County

 At Wakulima USA, I serve as the Program Supervisor for the Connect Pierce Community Hub Program powered by Elevate Health.
 In this role, I help make sure our community members get the support they need through the Connect Pierce Community Hub program.
 I guide our team of Community-Based Workers, making sure clients are connected to resources and services like food, health care, dental and mental health support.
 I oversee the coordination and quality of services provided by Community-Based Workers (CBWs), ensuring that clients receive timely, comprehensive, and person-centered care.
 My work helps ensure clients are actively engaged, supported, and connected to vital resources.
 Outside of work, I coach youth soccer, creating a safe and fun space for young people to stay active, build confidence, and grow as leaders on and off the field.